Knife Steel Info

 - Warikomi: Like a pita, one piece of stainless steel is heated and folded around the carbon core, leaving the carbon exposed on the edge side but disguised on the spine side.

-KNIFE CARE
+JAPANESE KNIFE CARE

 - Wash and dry the blade by hand immediately after use.
 They are not dishwasher safe.